 I quickly started to realise that my little train-station-friend must have made the same mistake.
 But it’s so easy to throw every good intention out the window once you’re confronted with the extensive Kambly assortment.
-So in order to spare you some misery, I strongly recommend following the plan below instead:
+So in order to spare you some misery, I strongly recommend doing the following:

 - Take a good look at your options.